 To conclude, this article highlights the actual need of acknowledging and taking into consideration informal service providers in urban planning and policy.
 Kohima’s illicit water sellers typify the kind of situational, site-specific response to infrastructure failure.
 Elevating their role through facilitation of governance can usher more inclusive and sustainable urban ecosystems - not only in Kohima but all other such hill towns in Northeast India, which face similar socio-economic and environmental issues.

+GENERAL COMMENTS

+Methodology should be thoroughly revisited.

+Graphs should not be coloured unless if it is the Journal’s guidelines.

+Grids should be removed in all figures

+Conclusion should be one paragraph

 References